scipy-conference/scipy_proceedings/papers/bussonnier/papyri.rst

 - publish NumPy ``object.inv`` file.

-- build SciPy documentation using NumPy ``obj.inv`` file.
+- (re)build SciPy documentation using NumPy ``obj.inv`` file.

 - publish SciPy ``object.inv`` file

-- rebuild NumPy docs to make use of SciPy's ``obj.inv``
+- (re)build NumPy docs to make use of SciPy's ``obj.inv``

 Only then can both SciPy's and NumPy's documentation refer to each other.
 As one can expect, cross links break every time a new version of a library is published [#]_.
 Pre-produced html in IDEs and other tools are then prone to error and difficult to maintain.
-This also raises security issues: some institutions become reluctant to use tools like `*Docrepr*` or viewing pre-produced html.
+This also raises security issues: some institutions become reluctant to use tools like *Docrepr* or viewing pre-produced html.

 .. [#] `ipython/ipython#12210 <https://github.com/ipython/ipython/pull/12210>`_, `numpy/numpy#21016 <https://github.com/numpy/numpy/pull/21016>`_, `& #29073 <https://github.com/numpy/numpy/pull/20973>`_